coreybrooks/corey-inventory-app/README.md

 ## Overview

+This is an inventory application that can be used by any company still using pen-and-paper inventory systems.
+This application will save significant labor hours and costs for every inventory count and greatly improve the learning curve for new employees.
 This application was built with MySQL, Sequelize, Express, Node.js, and React.

-This is an inventory application that can be used by any company that still uses pen-and-paper inventory systems.
-This application will save significant labor hours and costs for every inventory count, and it will greatly improve the learning curve for new employees.
+Companies with massive inventory requirements already use barcoding inventory systems, and large warehouses can use RFID tags.
+However, many large companies, such as restaurant chains, conduct daily pen-and-paper inventory counts on every product.
+If every location had the same layout, creating a master inventory checklist would be easy.
+However, some restaurant chains lease or buy existing buildings with varying space and layout.

-Companies with massive inventory requirements such as Walmart already use automatic barcoding inventory systems, and large warehouses can use inventory systems utilizing RFID tags.
-However, many large companies, such as restaurants, need to conduct daily inventory counts on every product.
-Domino's Pizza is a good example.
-They were recently named the largest pizza chain in American, and it is my understanding that every chain conducts daily inventory counts using pen and paper.
-One reason for this issue is the inconsistency of store layouts.
-If every store layout and product storage was exactly the same, creating a master inventory checklist would be easy.
-However, most Domino's franchisees lease or buy existing buildings to adapt for their businesses.
-This practice makes sense financially, but it also means that almost every store location is slightly different.
-This mean that in every location there are different storage rooms, office space, etc.  This creates a logistical issue in creating a master inventory list that can be used by every chain store.
+From a process engineering standpoint, any small inefficiency in conducting an inventory count accumulates, and over time, can translate to a significant portion of the labor margin.
+There are other inefficiencies with the pen-and-paper inventory methodology as summarized below

-From a process engineering standpoint, any small inefficiency in the system adds up and over time can cost a significant portion of the labor margin.
-In addition to unique location layouts, there are other inefficiencies to the pen-and-paper inventory methodology.
 Employees conduct inventory counts in one of a few different ways:
-1) Begin observing items in a location and search for the item on the list to mark the count, and attempt to count every item in a location before moving to the next location.
-The problem with this method is that items are typically listed alphabetically and the user must find them by scanning the list.
-This would only take a few seconds if the items were listed exactly as you would expect on a single page, but there is a learning curve to discerning the item names.
-For example, trash bags might be listed as "liner, trash 50 gal", and lists are typically longer than one page.
-Also, items are typically located in more than one area.
+1) Begin observing items in one location, and search for each item on the checklist to mark the count.
+Then attempt to count every item before moving to the next location.
+The problem with this method is that items are typically listed alphabetically.
+This would only take a few seconds if the items were listed exactly as expected on a single page, but there can be a learning curve with the item names.
+For example, trash bags might be listed as "liner, trash 50 gal".
+Also, the actual items are typically located in more than one area, and checklists are usually longer than one page.
-2) Move to a location and begin scanning the list to find all items in the location to mark the count.
-This method might save a little time because the employee conducting the inventory is typically more familiar with the location of the item within a location than the location of the item on the list.
-The problem with this method is that it still takes time to scan the list for each item, and it is easy to miss items which causes the employee to move back and forth between locations.
+2) Move to one location and scan the checklist to find all items, then move to the next location.
+This method might save some time because the employee is typically much more familiar with the location of the actual item, than the location of the item on the checklist.
+The problem with this method is that it still takes time to scan the checklist for each item, and it is easy to miss items which causes the employee to move back and forth between locations.
-3) Some companies attempt to group items by location which is a better method.
+3) Some companies attempt to segment group items by location which is a better method.
 The problem with this method is that most locations are not the same.
-Even if every location made a unique segmented list specific to their location, most items are located in more than one place which causes the employee to sum the items together from multiple places on the list once completed.
+Even if every location made a unique segmented checklist specific to their location layout, most items are located in more than one place which causes the employee to sum the items together from multiple places on the checklist once completed.
 ** In addition, all three methods require calculations after the count is complete.
-The most advanced systems require data entry into an inventory system to calculate orders and compile data tracking.
-Less sophisticated systems require the employee to manually add items and calculate the order.
+Even the most advanced systems require data entry to calculate orders and compile data tracking.
+Less sophisticated systems still require the employee to manually add items from multiple locations.

-#### Common sense would suggest that the following would be the optimally efficient way to do an inventory check:
+#### Common sense would suggest that the following would be the absolute optimal way to do an inventory check:
  * 1. Make only one trip around the store, stopping at each location only once
- * 2. Instantly know where to find an item on the list, and don't waste any time looking for items
+ * 2. Don't waste any time counting items, and instantly know where to find items on the checklist
  * 3. Have a system that automatically sums the count
  * 4. Have a system that automatically enters the data into the tracking system
  * 5. Have a system that automatically places the order